Student Conduct Process

 An Honor and Conduct Board will consider complaints of misconduct as specified in the Code of Student Conduct including complaints that a student has violated a policy which governs the academic program of the College, e.g. cheating, plagiarism.
 When an academic incident is reported, the board will follow the Honor System procedures.
 When a non-academic incident is reported, the board will follow the Conduct Procedures.

-A group of three faculty members and two students serve on the Honor and Conduct Board.
+Besides the chair (the Director of Academic and Student Affairs) two faculty members and two students serve on the Honor and Conduct Board.
 Faculty members are chosen annually.
-Student members are selected by the academic directors and the coordinator of campus life and serve until graduation.
-Vacancies are filled each year from the freshman, sophomore and junior classes.
+Student members are selected by the academic directors and the Coordinator of Campus Life.
+Vacancies are filled for each instance of the assembly of a board.
 To qualify for membership, students must be in good academic standing and their conduct records must be free of Code of Student Conduct and academic Honor Code violations.

 The Honor and Conduct Board consists of two faculty members, two student members, and an academic director who serves as the Hearing Board Chairperson.